BLACKBURN ROVERS FOOTBALL & ATHLETIC PLC

 The Club runs the following Membership schemes:

-o Team Rovers - available for children up to the age of 16.
-Benefits include organised events, birthday and christmas cards, exclusive matchday offers etc. and is free to join.
+- Team Rovers - available for children 16 and under.
+Benefits include organised events, birthday and Christmas e-cards, exclusive matchday offers etc. and is free to join.

 Season ticket holders receive priority for the purchase of tickets for away matches on every occasion.
 When it is considered that demand for tickets may exceed the allocation priority is given to those who travel away regularly.
 The home club determines the cost of these tickets.

-The Club arranges travel to all away matches.
+The Club arranges travel to all away matches on accessible transport.
 The Club cannot be held responsible for cancelled or postponed matches and appeal to all supporters travelling long distances not to book transport too far in advance of the fixture and take out an appropriate insurance policy to cover the costs of rearranged travel.

 Generally the Club reduces its League match admission prices for home Cup Ties subject to the approval of the visiting club.
-The Club takes account of the status of the away club and stage of the Competition when determining its prices.
-Season ticket holders are always given the opportunity to purchase their own seat however there may be Cup games where certain sections of the stadium may not be open – season ticket holders will then be given the opption to buy a ticket for a different stand.
+The Club takes account the status of the away club and stage of the Competition when determining its prices.
+Whenever possible, season ticket holders will be able to purchase a Cup ticket for their own seat however there may be Cup games where certain sections of the stadium may not be open – season ticket holders will then be given the opption to buy a ticket for a different stand.

 The Club also operates a home cup ticket payment scheme to enable season ticket holders to guarantee their seat for all home cup-ties played at Ewood Park.